salkhokhar/salkhokhar.github.io/README.md

   Designed an NLP system to classify research papers into predefined categories based on their abstracts.
 Applied techniques such as Bag-of-Words, TF-IDF, n-gram vectorization, and BERT embeddings.

 - **SVM-Based Character Recognition for ALPR Systems:**
-  Developed an ALPR system in MATLAB leveraging an SVM with RBF kernel to recognize license plate characters by extracting an 85-dimensional feature set.
+  Developed an ALPR system in MATLAB leveraging an SVM with an RBF kernel to recognize license plate characters by extracting an 85-dimensional feature set.

 - **Wireless Sensor Network for Agricultural Lands:**
   Designed a sensor network using Arduino and environmental sensors to monitor agricultural lands for optimized crop management.